isomerpages/nlb-biblioasia/_podcast/Episode 4/Transcript.md

 I've never cooked with <i>belacan</i>, I have to confess.
 But now that I've heard all this, I will be trying and I will warn my neighbours about it.
 Okay, so it's very common in regional cuisine, but people who encounter it for the first time typically don't have a particularly positive reaction.
 In your BiblioAsia article on <i>belacan</i>, you mention quite well-known names like Hugh Clifford and John Crawfurd, who do not have very positive things to say about <i>belacan</i>.
 Why is that?

 Toffa  <br>
 Most of these are travelogues written by colonial administrators who travelled across the Malay Peninsula, for instance.
 They travelled by the waterways, the riverine areas; they visited villages along the coast, along the riverbanks.
 In Myanmar, they would visit villages along the Irrawaddy River.
 These are places where one would encounter the production of <i>belacan</i>, or ngapi.
 The smell was so strong that some of them would write, "I could smell it from afar.
 Before I see the village.
 I smell the village first."
-I think because <i>belacan</i> is a curiosity for them...
+I think because <i>belacan</i> is a curiosity for them.
 And they're also writing to audiences back home who may not know what <i>belacan</i> is.
 So it's also an account of things they encounter.

 Jimmy  <br>
 That's unusual.
 Is it true that Munshi Abdullah also described <i>belacan</i> as <i>makanan yang busuk-busuk</i>?